 I’ve been using an ACV hair rinse about twice a week for almost a year now.
 I’ve stopped losing so much hair and the hair that remains is healthier, shinier, and stronger.
 If you’re interested in reversing or stopping your own hair loss, or even just in repairing damaged hair, then this article will show you how apple cider vinegar can help.

-I will first discuss how it can benefit your hair and then will give you some tips for how to use it based on my personal experience.
+I will first discuss how it can benefit your hair and then will give you some tips on how to use it based on my personal experience.

 How ACV Helps Your Hair

-Apple cider vinegar nourishes hair and create a healthy scalp in a number of different ways:
+Apple cider vinegar nourishes hair and creates a healthy scalp in a number of different ways:

 - Nutrients.
 ACV provides a number of much-needed nutrients, such as potassium, which is essential for hair growth.
 It also helps smooth your hair, reducing the incidence of split ends.